micro/micro/README.md

 ## Getting Started

-See the [docs](https://micro.mu/docs/toolkit.html) for detailed information on the architecture, installation and use of the toolkit.
+See the [docs](https://micro.mu/docs/platform.html) for detailed information on the architecture, installation and use of the platform.